Red Wolves and Mexican Gray Wolves

 The Wolf Conservation Center (WCC) participates in recovery programs for the Mexican gray wolf and the red wolf, two of the rarest mammals in North America.
 Both species at one time were completely extinct in the wild.

 Since 2003 the WCC has played a critical role in preserving and protecting these imperiled species with through carefully managed breeding and reintroduction.
-To date, the WCC remains one of the largest holding facilities for these rare species and seven wolves from the Center have been given the extraordinary opportunity to resume their rightful place on the wild landscape.
+To date, the WCC remains one of the largest holding facilities for these rare species and 18 wolves from the Center have been given the extraordinary opportunity to resume their rightful place on the wild landscape.

 What is the AZA "SAFE" Program?